 - Foster good relations between all people, as above

-Please ensure you have read carefully the Aspire Complaints Policy below which clearly outlines our complaints procedure.
+Please ensure you have read carefully the Aspire Complaints Procedure below which clearly outlines the appropriate steps for making a complaint.

 SCHEME OF PUBLICATION